According to Indeed, 76% of employers report that they have been ghosted by candidates in the past year and 57% believe the instances are increasing.

 The goal of conversational recruiting is to make candidates feel seen and heard, be genuinely helpful and simplify their lives, and in the process, build a relationship with them.
 In the short term, this will help you hold onto the best talent who will appreciate the personal connection and are less likely to ghost you.
 In the long term, you will create terrific value for your employer brand.

 A number of clients here at Sense believe in the power of conversational recruiting.
 Based on our observation of their best practices, we have identified 3 key principles that can define your conversational recruiting strategy and reduce costly candidate drop-off.

 Understand the challenges the candidate is facing and demonstrate empathy by leveraging tech to solve their problem.
 For instance, an automated text message — less intrusive, still personal — to gently remind a candidate about an upcoming hiring event they’ve registered for or submit their documents in time.
-With a solution like Sense Texting, you can not only personalize this text and send it from an actual number, but also schedule it so that it reaches the candidate at a time when they can take action right away.
+With a text recruiting software like Sense Messaging, you can not only personalize this text and send it from an actual number, but also schedule it so that it reaches the candidate at a time when they can take action right away.